cronkeep/cronkeep/INSTALL.md

 ![CronKeep — "/var/spool/cron is not a directory, bailing out" error screen](/docs/screenshots/alert-spool-unreachable.png "CronKeep — "/var/spool/cron is not a directory, bailing out" error screen")

-What this error is basically saying is that the `crontab` utility which CronKeep uses behind the scenes is denied access to the `/var/spool/cron` directory.
+What this error is basically saying is that the `crontab` utility, which CronKeep uses behind the scenes, is denied access to the `/var/spool/cron` directory.
 This is usually the case in a SELinux-enabled environment running in enforcing mode.

 You can quickly validate this assumption by temporarily switching SELinux to permissive mode, like this:
 ```Shell